 1. Set Goals That You *Actually* Want

 It’s important to remember that before you set your goals for the year, you need to make sure that you *actually* want them.
 This may sound super silly but you’d be surprised at just how many people would make resolutions because they believe that it’s something that they should do – rather than what they need to do.
-Be honest to yourself.
+Be honest with yourself.
 Ditch the goals that you think would be ‘nice to have’ – because it’s not really all that important to you, you won’t be willing to give it all you got to achieve them.

 Instead, visualize on what you really want, be as specific as possible and be clear on *why* you want to work on these goals.
 Once you’ve done so, it’s advisable to keep your resolutions list short.
 Include a maximum of five goals so you won’t get overwhelmed and end up admitting defeat in a few weeks time.